daniele-athome/hass-intellij-plugin/README.md

 ## Notice

-Home Assistant configuration layout can vary widely among users, however for performance reasons (and for the sake of my sanity), some use cases are not supported:
+Home Assistant configuration layouts can vary widely among users.
+However, for performance reasons (and for the sake of my sanity), some use cases are not supported:

 #### Code insights driven by includes

-I might implement this one day, but the issue is that you can include YAML code into other YAML code in multiple ways:
+I might implement this one day, but the issue is that YAML code can be included in multiple ways:
-`!include` et al., YAML anchors, `lovelace_gen`, some other unknown custom integration... so the plugin will just consider all YAML files in the module as Home Assistant configuration files.
+`!include` and related directives, YAML anchors, `lovelace_gen`, some other unknown custom integration...
+Because of this complexity, the plugin considers all YAML files in the module as Home Assistant configuration files.

 #### Integrations not as top-level YAML keys

-Because of includes (see above), you could write something like this:
+Due to includes (see above), you could write something like this:

 ```yaml
 # in configuration.yml